 Best tutorial for Maven settings file | Sample mvn settings.xml example

-A maven is a build tool for Java projects.
-Most of the developers have used maven over ant these days because maven resolves their dependencies.
+Maven is a build tool designed for Java projects.
+Nowadays, most developers prefer Maven over Ant because Maven effectively handles their project dependencies.

 What is the maven settings.xml file?

-The settings.xml file is used to configure maven execution in multiple ways.
-It contains the following setting configurations
+The settings.xml file configures Maven execution in various ways.
+It includes the following settings:

-• Local and remote repositories with security enabled
+• Local and remote repositories with security features enabled

 • Proxy configuration and server credentials.